Cyberpunk 2077 is a mess — how to get your refund (and what to play instead)

 While “faulty” certainly applies to Cyberpunk’s current state on PlayStation, players have been having issues getting their money back from Sony.
 Some customers, including CNBC’s Steve Kovach, were refused a refund from PlayStation, who simply noted that CD Projekt Red is currently working on fixing the game’s issues.
 CD Projekt itself has walked back its statement on Sony refunds specifically, suggesting that a solution is on the way.

 GameStop: According to GameStop’s return policy, shoppers can return a game within 30 days of purchase and will get a full refund if it’s in its original packaging.
-If you’ve opened the game up, you’ll have 7 days to make your return either online or in-person.
+If you’ve opened the game, you’ll have seven days to make your return either online or in person.

-Amazon: Amazon notes that video games can returned for a full refund within 30 days of purchase, but notes that games that have been opened or used may incur a restocking fee.
+Amazon: Amazon notes that video games can be returned for a full refund within 30 days of purchase but notes that games that have been opened or used may incur a restocking fee.

 The best Cyberpunk 2077 alternatives